National Register Listings in Tulare County, California

 Tulare County Timeline

-This timeline provides a condensed summary of the historical journey of Tulare County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Tulare County, California.

 - 1852 - Tulare County is established by the California Legislature